wangjie212/TSSOS/README.md

 nb: specify the first nb variables to be binary variables (satisfying xi^2=1)
 newton: true (use the monomial basis computed by the Newton polytope method), false
 TS (term sparsity): "block" (using the maximal chordal extension), "MD" (using approximately smallest chordal extensions), false (without term sparsity)
 solution: true (extract an (approximate optimal) solution), false (don't extract an (approximate optimal) solution)

 Output:
 basis: monomial basis
 cl: numbers of blocks
 blocksize: sizes of blocks
 blocks: the block structrue
-GramMat: Gram matrices
+GramMat: Gram matrices (You need to set Gram=true)
 flag: 0 if global optimality is certified; 1 otherwise

 ### Constrained polynomial optimization problems
 The constrained polynomial optimization problem formulizes as